-The biggest problems with tax returns are often the easiest to prevent because they usually occur through carelessness or hurry.
+The biggest problems with tax returns are often the easiest to prevent because they usually occur through carelessness.
 Even the simplest mistakes, however, can delay a refund.

 The three most common mistakes made by flustered filers are:

-- and failure to sign or date the tax return
+- Failure to sign or date the tax return

 Extending the inevitable

 To request an extension for filing your return, use Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, which is available for download at IRS.gov.
-Extensions are generally granted automatically and you do not have to explain in your initial request why you are seeking one.
-The only requirement is that the extension request must be filed no later than midnight on April 15, 2019 for 2018 taxes.
+Extensions are generally granted automatically and you don't have to explain in your initial request why you are seeking one.
+The only requirement is that the extension request has to be filed no later than midnight on April 15, 2024 for 2023 taxes.

 Again, TurboTax can help here.
 You can file a tax extension for free using TurboTax Easy Extension.
-It only takes a few minutes to get 6 months of extra peace-of-mind.
+It only takes a few minutes to get a few months of extra peace-of-mind.